Special Circumstances and Appeals

 The estimated cost of attendance (budget) used to determine your financial aid eligibility includes an amount for tuition and mandatory fees, based on your enrollment plans, as well as average amounts for standard educational expenses such as room and board.
 Also included are books, supplies, local transportation, and miscellaneous expenses.
 For more information about the standard student budget, please visit the Graduate & Professionals Costs page.

 Types of budget increases that can be considered are listed below.
 To request a budget increase, submit a request and include supporting documentation as indicated.
-To allow sufficient time for loan processing, appeals should be submitted at least two weeks before the end of your period of attendance.
+To allow sufficient time for loan processing, appeals and all supporting documents should be submitted at least 30 days before the end of the term.

 Your Financial Aid Summary indicates the housing status you reported when you applied for financial aid: